xgfone/ship/README.md

 ```

 #### Naming route and building URL
-You can name the route a name when registering the route, then you can build a URL by the name.
+You can name the route when registering it, then you can build a URL by the name.

 ```go
 func main() {